 However, a new measure has recently been published that intends to solve this problem.
 It is now possible to swear the oath of nationality also before a notary and in the different Spanish consulates.
 This will allow the applicants who pass the crash plan to complete the whole process without delays.

-And remember that if you have any doubt, our lawyers will answer you instantly:
+And remember that if you have any questions, our lawyers are happy to help you.